eclipse-score/process_description/process/process_areas/safety_analysis/safety_analysis_getstrt.rst

    :tags: safety_analysis

 This document outlines the steps for performing, monitoring, and verifying Safety Analysis.
-Safety Analysis is used as a umbrella term for the methods
+Safety Analysis is used as a Umbrella Term for the methods
 DFA (Dependent Failure Analysis) and FMEA (Failure Mode and Effects Analysis).
 The concept of performing Safety Analysis is described in :need:`doc_concept__safety_analysis`.
 The verification of the architecture is described in :need:`doc_concept__arch_process`.